natesymer/sansom/README.md

 Contributing
 -

-1. Fork it
-2. Create your feature branch (`git checkout -b my-new-feature`)
-3. Commit your changes (`git commit -am 'Add some feature'`)
-4. Push to the branch (`git push origin my-new-feature`)
-5. Create a new Pull Request

-**Please make sure you don't add tons and tons of code.
+You know the drill.
+But ** make sure you don't add tons and tons of code.
 Part of `Sansom`'s beauty is is brevity.**